Dr BEH Swan Gin

 SOH Gim Teik

 Mr Soh advises corporations through his firm, Finix Corporate Advisory LLP, and has considerable experience in finance, corporate governance and strategic management.
-He is presently a board member in a number of public companies serving as its independent director.
+He is presently a board member in a public company and other non-profit organisations serving as its independent director as well as Audit and Risk Committee Chairman.
 He was previously an executive director in a public company.

-Mr Soh is a CA (Singapore) with the Institute of Singapore Chartered Accountants (ISCA).
+Mr Soh is a CA (Singapore) with the Institute of Singapore Chartered Accountants (ISCA) as well as a Fellow of the Singapore Institute of Directors (SID).
 He had also previously served as a committee member in the Professional Accountants in Business Committee of the International Federation of Accountants (IFAC) and was previously named the Best CFO of the Year at the Singapore Corporate Awards in the mid-cap category.

-He has a degree in Accountancy from the National University of Singapore and is also active in a number of non-profit organisations where he serves as a director and audit committee chairperson.
+He has a degree in Accountancy from the National University of Singapore.

 CHOO Yong Cheen